ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 Now that you have added a main program, you need a connector to connect to the external weather API.
 The connector ideal for this is the **HTTP Client Connector** since you are invoking an HTTP endpoint.

-Connectors represents network services that are used by a Ballerina program.
+Connectors represent network services that are used by a Ballerina program.
 The term "network services" here is meant in the broadest possible sense - Ballerina is designed to connect with everything from a database to a JMS queue to an OAuth protected API to LDAP servers and more.
 Thus connectors are the representation of any such remote service in Ballerina.

 Graphically, connectors are modeled as a separate lifeline to represent its independent and parallel execution.
 However, that lifeline is not a programmable thread of execution for the Ballerina developer - it only exists to represent the remote system.

-Connectors may need to have usage specific parameters and hence must be instantiated prior to use.
-For example, an HTTP connector will need the URL to connect to in the minimum.
+Connectors may need to have usage-specific parameters and hence must be instantiated prior to use.
+For example, an HTTP connector will need the URL to connect to, as a minimum.

 1. On the tool palette, click **More Connectors** to see a list of all available connectors.
 1. From the list that appears, expand **ballerina.net.http** and drag the **Endpoint** of the connector onto the canvas.